BadIdeaFactory/biffud.com/src/pages/tldr/4-bbc-accessible-narrative-text/post.md

 Using XSLT 3.0 or even 2.0 would have meant less development pain, however 1.0 is better supported on a number of platforms, so we opted for flexibility and a certain old school vibe, oh and free implementations.

-Our timing was great as the BBC were refreshing their visual identity and had [commissioned a new font BBC Reith](https://www.bbc.co.uk/gel/articles/introducing-bbc-reith) which they had already incorporated into some spiffy new narrative text designs and animations.
+Our timing was great as the BBC were refreshing their visual identity and had [commissioned a new font called BBC Reith](https://www.bbc.co.uk/gel/articles/introducing-bbc-reith) which they had already incorporated into some spiffy new narrative text designs and animations.

 I’m glad I mentioned animation, I had almost forgotten about that particular pain point — we’ll come to that in a bit.
 But first let’s breakdown our monumental task into smaller steps.

 There were three of us working under Bad Idea Factory umbrella on this project, [Laurian Gridinoc](https://twitter.com/gridinoc/) — overengineer extraordinaire, [Piotr Fedorczyk](https://twitter.com/presentday) — designer, developer, perfectionist, unicorn — call him what you want but make sure you use a decent font and get the line-spacing just right!
 And me — the lowly project manager who gets to deal with all the boring stuff — the writing of this blog post being the highlight of the entire contract for me.
 The BBC News Labs side was headed up by [Pietro Passerelli](https://pietropassarelli.com/) — a fellow [OpenNews](https://www.opennews.org/what/fellowships/) fellow along with me and Laurian and a keen advocate of timed-text technology and organiser of TextAV meetups.

 So now that the band was back together we were off to the races (to mix metaphors).
 Architecturally we decided to attend to the text generation separately from the text styling and animation.
 Since different people were working on each of these tasks we decided to create a type of sandbox where the designer/developer (desigineloper?) could come in and add styles using CSS, untroubled by the various machinations that occurred to generate and layout the unstyled text.
-Of course no system is born perfect, so there was a certain to and fro-ing as it became clear that layout would need to be tweaked in order for styling to be reasonably applied.
+Of course no system is born perfect, so there was a certain to-ing and fro-ing as it became clear that layout would need to be tweaked in order for styling to be reasonably applied.
 Which would have been fine if it wasn’t for all the different permutations and our collective somewhat obsessive nature. *Stares at Laurian.*

 Let’s talk about those permutations for a moment.
-The BBC have to cater for a number of devices — chiefly mobile, tablet and desktop — and so the narrative text needs to be positioned accordingly for each of those targets.
+The BBC have to cater for a number of devices — mobile, tablet and desktop — and so the narrative text needs to be positioned accordingly for each of those targets.
 Adding to this the various different positions and combinations of styled text, we ended up having to style 19 templates — each with slightly different CSS and markup.

 ![screenshot of the video templates](templates.png)